CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 <!-- The more thought you put into it the more you would realize that what you were imagining already existed in the person of Christ. -->

-> The one who does not love [[ἀγαπῶν]](https://biblehub.com/greek/25.htm) does not know God, for God is love [[ἀγάπη]](https://biblehub.com/greek/26.htm). &mdash; 1 John 4:8

 Now imagine the reaction of this pure, holy, and limitless God, as he watches the depravity of mankind unfold over time.
-Kingdoms rise and fall, wars are waged, and peace comes and goes, murders are committed, rape, infidelities, scams, corrupt pastors (Je 23:1-3), hypocrites (Titus 1:16, Re 2:4-5), hatred (1 John 3:15), and slander.
-Let's compare and contrast with the enemy of mankind.
+Kingdoms rise and fall, wars are waged, and peace comes and goes, murders are committed, rape, infidelities, scams, corrupt pastors (Je 23:1-3), hypocrites (Titus 1:16, 1 Jn 4:8, Re 2:4-5), hatred (1 John 3:15), and slander.
+Let's compare and contrast God with the enemy of mankind.

 |Christ|Satan|
 |:-:|:-:|